 The article closes with this blurb about Davis’ book:

 This comprehensive guide includes Qigong routines for menopause, insomnia, cancer, osteoporosis, and sexual vitality.

 Qigong for cancer?
 Breathing exercises and waving one’s hands around might help with everyday stress, but to suggest this as effective treatment for a life-threatening medical condition borders on criminal irresponsibility.
 If there’s any evidence that this technique can give any tangible benefit to cancer sufferers, we would welcome it.
 If there isn’t, advocates of these ideas should stop offering false hope to the gravely ill.

 In closing, I have one more question.
-Any website on qi will have elaborate charts of the “meridians” and “chakras” that track qi’s flow through the body.
+Any website on qi will have elaborate charts of the “meridians” and “chakras” that track qi’s flow through the body, similar to the one on the left.
 My question is: How were these charts derived?
 Similar to Skeptico’s astrology challenge, I want to know how the ancient people who first came up with these ideas determined all of this.
 What studies did they conduct, what experiments did they run?
 Can I see their data for myself?

 These are not facetious questions; they are questions that scientists spend their careers answering.
 If we want to improve our understanding of some phenomenon, we need to tease apart all the threads of causation that contribute to it and test them individually to determine which ones can best be manipulated and in what proportion.
 If qi is not just a patchwork of anecdote and superstition, if there is something substantive to these beliefs, then there must be a body of evidence underlying it.
 Can skeptics of qi see this evidence for ourselves?